| The Marriage of Guy Fawkes and Maria Pulleyn

 a persons life, legal documents would need to be accurate and not suffer from this mutable

+nature.
 There are three documents from this period that are widely regarded and cited as

 evidence of Guy's movements around the time of this alleged marriage.
 The first dated